 Invisible Friends is often labelled as a companion piece to Alan’s adult play Woman In Mind, where the protagonist Susan invents her own imaginary family, but consequently is driven to breakdown as she loses her grasp on reality.
-Susan is quite clearly a precursor to Lucy, the heroine of Invisible Friends, only Lucy’s ending is a, relatively, happy one - which Alan points out is important in children’s theatre.
+Susan is quite clearly a precursor to Lucy, the heroine of Invisible Friends, only Lucy’s ending is a - relatively - happy one; which Alan feels is important in children’s theatre.
 While these two plays have an obvious connection, it is also worth noting that two years after writing Invisible Friends, Alan would write the disturbing drama Wildest Dreams which also explores a major theme of Invisible Friends of being careful what you wish for with consequences even darker than those of Woman In Mind.

 Alan also admits in writing Invisible Friends he was driven by the need to encourage the next generation to visit the theatre and to experience the magic of live performance.
 In contemporary interviews he talks of his fear that theatres will be empty in the future if children are not encouraged to leave their computers, mobile technology and televisions to experience theatre.
 Invisible Friends, with its stage-tricks and visual techniques quite clearly sets out to demonstrate something children could not find at home.

 The play opened in December 1989 and was a success for the Stephen Joseph Theatre In The Round, Scarborough, gaining excellent reviews and cementing Alan’s reputation for writing for young people.
-The transfer to London - the first of his children’s shows to make the transfer - took place within two years.
+The transfer to London - the first of his family plays to make the transfer - took place within two years.